dwyl/feedback/README.md

 + Store that feedback in a simple database
 + Act on the feedback and show progress towards _solving_ any issues raised.

-> Initially the feedback will only be _internal_ but we will discuss ...
+> Initially the feedback will only be _internal_ but we need to _discuss_ the potential for how to make it `public` please share your thoughts on this: https://github.com/dwyl/feedback/issues/2